aalzanki/Codex-Shared/README.md

 1. Create a GitHub App and install it on the target repo (details below).
 1. Add the required secrets to the target repo (or org-level secrets).
-1. Make sure you have self-hosted runners in the runner groups you reference (for example `ci-prod` and `ci-canary`).
+1. Make sure you have self-hosted runners in the runner group you set in `runner_group`.
 1. Trigger a run by commenting `@codex` (or `@codex-canary`) on an issue/PR, or by opening an issue whose title/body starts with the trigger phrase.

 ## GitHub App Setup (Required)